 I still use Micellar Water, but I do try and swap this for my Liz Earle Cleanse and Polish which is a cream cleanser.
 I also use it with the hot cloth, which acts as a gentle exfoliator as well as cleanses.

 This step is to really thoroughly clean the skin and lift any dirt or makeup out of the pores.
-I have definitely already seen some benefits in doing a ‘double-cleanse’, and it means I’m not using millions of pads of micellar water and still wondering why there is still makeup coming off!

 This is where the foam cleansers come into play, and I have recently purchased the Soap and Glory Foam Cleanser for this step.
 Also a few times a week I use either this little Silicone exfoliator pad or a Konjac Charcoal sponge with this cleanser to act as the exfoliating step and really massage the cleanser on the skin.